mikkelsons/family-chore-tracker/README.md

 - **User Management**: Add family members (fix in progress) and view user-specific chore lists.
 - **Responsive UI**: Clean, modal-based interface for adding chores and users.

+### To Do:

+- Add option for adding/deleting users
+- Add option for redeeming points (only accesible by parent)

 ## Installation

 ### Prerequisites